sedostheatre/sedos.co.uk/input/shows/2026-the-curious-incident-of-the-dog-in-the-night-time.md

       The play is told through Christopher’s memories that he has written in a book.
 It brings the audience inside Christopher’s brain, so they feel his passion for the things he is interested in, such as space and maths, and also understand the moments of distress and sensory overwhelm from Christopher’s point of view.
 Although I want audience members to experience sensory overwhelm, it is important that the neurodivergent community are not excluded.
 To allow people with sensory experiences similar to Christopher to enjoy this production, we have a relaxed performance – a first for Sedos.
 I also wanted every performance to be more inclusive, so we will provide a way for audience members to be aware of possible triggers through “timetables” that allow audiences to safely navigate the big sensory moments in the production.

+       As well as this, two performances of the production (including the relaxed performance) will be captioned, ensuring that D/deaf and hard of hearing audience members can fully engage with Christopher’s story.
+Captioning can also benefit audience members who process information differently, helping more people follow the dialogue and immerse themselves in the world of the play.

       ^^^